As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 Convoys stood loaded with fuel and food Wednesday on the Egyptian side of the Rafah crossing, but were unable to enter Gaza, the official said.
 The only crossing point between Egypt and Gaza was shut down Tuesday following nearby Israeli airstrikes.

-The official said Egypt was talking with Israel and the U.S. on establishing safe corridors inside Gaza and the delivering humanitarian aid to the besieged Palestinians.
+The official said Egypt was talking with Israel and the U.S. on establishing safe corridors inside Gaza and delivering humanitarian aid to the besieged Palestinians, and with Israel and other foreign governments to evacuate foreigners through the Rafah crossing point.

 The risk of the war spreading was evident Wednesday after the Iranian-backed Lebanese militant group Hezbollah fired anti-tank missiles at an Israeli military position and claimed to have killed and wounded troops.